 The rational method was developed during the second half of the 19th century for estimating design discharge from an urban catchment.
-Majority of urban storm drainage systems are designed on the basis of Rational Method, in as much as 90% cases across the globe, in spite of having several limitations.
+Majority of urban storm drainage systems are designed based on the Rational Method, in as much as 90% cases across the globe, in spite of having several limitations.

-4.4.1.1 Steps of computation for Rational method
+4.4.1.1 Steps of computation for Rational Method

-The procedure for estimation of storm runoff by rational method is mentioned in the following steps:
+The procedure for the estimation of storm runoff by the rational method is mentioned in the following steps:

-Step 1: Obtain historical rainfall data of 30 years or more for the given project area

-- Step 2: Select a return period from the Table 4.1 as required - Step 3: Prepare IDF curve for the above return period as per Chapter 3 - Step 4: Discretize the catchment by demarcating watersheds and drainage patterns of the project area with the aid of existing maps and contour plans - Step 5: Determine time of concentration (t_c) as described in section 4.4.1.5 - Step 6: Determine rainfall intensity against time of concentration from IDF curve - Step 7: Determine runoff coefficient (C) as described in section 4.4.1.4 - Step 8: Calculate peak flow by Rational formula as given in section 4.4.1.2
+- Step 1: Obtain historical rainfall data of 30 years or more for the given project area - Step 2: Select a return period from Table 4.1 as required - Step 3: Prepare the IDF curve for the above return period as per Chapter 3 - Step 4: Demarcate the catchment - Step 5: Determine the time of concentration (tc) as described in section 4.4.1.6 - Step 6: Determine rainfall intensity against the time of concentration from IDF curve - Step 7: Determine runoff coefficient (C) as described in section 4.4.1.5 - Step 8: Calculate peak flow by Rational formula as given in section 4.4.1.3